eclipse-cyclonedds/cyclonedds/docs/manual/GettingStartedGuide/helloworld.rst

 .. _`IdlcGenerate`:

 The :code:`CycloneDDS` package provides the :code:`ddsc` library that contains the DDS API that the application needs.
-But apart from that, it also contains helper functionality (:code:`idlc_generate`) to generate library targets from IDL files.
+It also provides a component "idlc" that provides helper functionality for generating library targets from IDL files (:code:`idlc_generate`).
 These library targets can be easily used when compiling an application that depends on a data type described in an IDL file.

 Two applications will be created, :code:`HelloworldPublisher` and :code:`HelloworldSubscriber`.
 Both consist only out of one